Basement Waterproofing and Understanding the Causes of Flooding

 Surface water flooding occurs when water builds up on the exterior of your home from sources like rain, melting snow, overflowing gutters, and malfunctioning appliances.
 Preventing this type of flooding requires managing water on the exterior of your home.
 Here are some tips:

-Re-grade your property – Make sure the ground slopes away from your home’s foundation.
+Re-grade your property – Ensure the ground slopes away from your home’s foundation.
 This allows water to drain away from your basement walls.
 An adequate slope is 1⁄4 inch per foot for at least 10 feet.
 Extend grading as far away from the home as feasible.
 Re-grading can prevent thousands of gallons of water from collecting around your foundation.

 Extend downspouts – Make sure downspouts extend at least 6 feet from your home’s foundation.
 Water dumped too close can pool and seep into basement walls and windows.
 Use downspout extensions to redirect water wells away from your foundation into drainage ditches or storm sewers.